 Golf Is A Stupid Game Anyway,

 In my opinion golf is such a stupid game, a really stupid game.
-Unless you are a very good and experienced golfer, then chasing a little white ball all over God’s creation is nothing but a very frustrating, very time consuming and a very expensive endeavor.
+Unless you are a very good and experienced golfer, then chasing that little white ball all over God’s creation is nothing but a very frustrating, very time consuming and a very expensive endeavor.

 The first time I ever played golf was at the Scarlett Woods golf course located within the city of Toronto.

 It was on a beautiful sunny weekday afternoon and I had the day off from work.
 I went with two other friends who also worked with me at Collegiate Sports.
 I grabbed a demo set of clubs from the store and I shared my friend’s balls and tees.
-I wore my jeans, a tee shirt and running shoes since there was no dress code at Scarlett Woods back in 1980.
+I wore my jeans, a tee shirt and running shoes so obviously there was no dress code at Scarlett Woods back in 1980.

 To put it bluntly I sucked,

 Scarlett Woods was an executive course, a smaller course best suited for beginners or seniors.
 My ball had no problem finding whatever little water, sand and rough there was on the course that afternoon and I also got a nasty sunburn on my neck, face and arms.
 Fast forward a dozen plus years and the game of golf was booming.
-Golf was experiencing a worldwide resurgence and it seemed like everyone was playing golf.
+Golf was experiencing a worldwide resurgence and it seemed like everyone was now playing golf.
 Network ratings for the PGA tour were at all-time highs because so many people were now tuning in to watch golf on television.

 Both men and women, kids as well as adults of all ages were signing up for golf lessons.
 They were also buying new expensive high tech equipment at golf stores that seemed to be opening up everywhere.
 As well they were spending money joining private clubs and playing on public courses.